 To open a live account, you’ll need a minimum deposit of at least $1.
-Alternatively, Trade.com offer a demo account that you can use to practice and familiarise yourself with their platform.
+Alternatively, Trade.com offers a demo account that you can use to practice and familiarise yourself with their platform.

 Regulated by .
 Trade.com puts all client funds in a segregated bank account and uses tier-1 banks for this.
-Trade.com have been established since 2009, and have a head office in Cyprus, UK.
+Trade.com has been established since 2009, and have a head office in Cyprus, UK.

 Before we dive into some of the more detailed aspects of Trade.com’s spreads, fees, platforms and trading features, you may want to open Trade.com’s website in a new tab by clicking the button below in order to see the latest information directly from Trade.com.

-Like most brokers, Trade.com take a fee from the spread, which is the difference between the buy and sell price of an instrument.
+Like most brokers, Trade.com takes a fee from the spread, which is the difference between the buy and sell price of an instrument.

 The spreads displayed below are based on the minimum spreads listed on Trade.com’s website.
-The colour bars show how competitive Trade.com’s spreads are in comparison to other popular brokers featured on BrokerNotes.
+The colour bars show how competitive Trade.com' spreads are in comparison to other popular brokers featured on BrokerNotes.

 The average spread for EUR/USD across all brokers on BrokerNotes is 0.82 pips.
 See popular brokers for trading EUR/USD

 The average spread for USD/JPY across all brokers on BrokerNotes is 0.91 pips.
 See popular brokers for trading USD/JPY

 The average spread for GBP/USD across all brokers on BrokerNotes is 1.18 pips.
 See popular brokers for trading GBP/USD